 There’s nothing quite like jumping on board a Tall Ship for the first time – it’s an incredible and exhilarating experience!
-Whether you’re taking part in the Tall Ships Races 2019 or the Liberty Tall Ships Regatta 2019, we want you to get the most out of your epic Sail Training adventure.
+Whether you’re taking part in the Tall Ships Races 2020 or another sailing voyage, we want you to get the most out of your epic adventure.

 We asked members of our Facebook Group, “What can’t you live without on board?”
 We had a feeling that previous trainees might have some tips and tricks for making life at sea even better… and they didn’t disappoint us!